Homeroe/adm-zip/README.md

+# Changes made in this FORK

+entryHeaderToBinary: Line 216, changed data.writeUInt32LE(_crc, Constants.CENCRC); from Signed to Unsigned INT.

 # ADM-ZIP for NodeJS with added support for electron original-fs

 ADM-ZIP is a pure JavaScript implementation for zip data compression for [NodeJS](http://nodejs.org/).